Cincinnati-Design-LAB/architour/src/content/buildings/hooper-building.md

 architect: >-
   Samuel Hannaford & Sons, one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
-significance: >-
+historic_status: Listed on NRHP on March 3, 1980.
+---

 The building housed the John Church Company when originally constructed.
 The company was the largest publisher of sacred music in the world.
-historic_status: Listed on NRHP on March 3, 1980.
----